DominicanHardware/DHC_Press/README.md

-# DominicanHardwareCommunity
+# DHC_Press

-A community of hardware developers and hobbiest located on Dominican Republic.
+Images, logos and pictures for press usage.